RickCruzz/Spark-EssentialsRJVM/README.md

 So to all DataTypes that can do math operations such as `sum()` I’ve decided to change them to a `decimalType =  DataTypes.createDecimalType(24,2)` and the result become better readable.

-The output files of processor (Silver or Sample) are created in the same folder as the input file.
+The output files of processor (Silver, Sample or Year) are created in the same folder as the input file.

 ### results.scala
 Inside this file is defined the Main method that receives on the arguments the input file (PARQUET) previous generated by the processor method.
-If you want to save the resulting dataframes into a parquet file just add 1 to a second arg.
+The desired arguments are:
+- Path to the file (PARQUET).
+This file can be generated with the processor method.
+Eg:  "/opt/spark-data/violations.parquet"
+- Generate the resulting dataframes as parquet files.
 By default this output is disabled.
+Eg: "0" or "1"

 ### hotspot.scala
 Trying to understand some patterns and finding some good Insights about the dataset, I've find on the NY Data website,